ThomasObenaus/writing/2018-12/COS Setup/README.md

 The downloaded file `accessKeys.csv` contains the `Access key ID` and the `Secret access key`.

-Now having the key we can create an AWS profile.
+Now having the key you can create an AWS profile.
 Such a profile is just a name referencing access keys and some options for the AWS account to be used.
 Therefore you have to create or edit the file `~/.aws/credentials`.
 In this file you just add a new section named `my_cos_account` pasting in the `Access key ID`, the `Secret access key` and save the file.

 ```bash